Dr1p5ter/cpp_utility/README.md

 # Information
-This repository is for use in implimenting data structures of any kind.
+This repository is for use in implimenting data structures and algorithms.
 I want to make this as open as possible so I can learn and share my discoveries.
 If you want to contribute, feel free to make a merge request and I will be happy to take a look.